mp3guy/Stopwatch/README.md

 }
 ```

-Then just watch the stats in StopwatchViewer.
+Then just watch the stats in StopwatchViewer GUI or in the ncurses UI (`StopwatchViewer -n`).

 Uses some code from the B-Human code release (http://www.b-human.de/).